Dance from India

 Culture & Traditions

-Introduce students to captivating stories from African culture and the enchanting world of South Asian classical dance!
+Students were introduced to captivating stories from African culture and the enchanting world of South Asian classical dance!

 Storytelling through Movement & Spoken Word

 Students were entranced by stories told entirely through dance & spoken word.